QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 !!! warning

-    NitroKeys do **not** store HOTP/TOTP secrets in an encrypted format and are vulnerable to physical attacks.
+    Nitrokeys do **not** store HOTP/TOTP secrets in an encrypted format and are vulnerable to physical attacks.

 !!! warning

-    Resetting the OpenPGP interface on a NitroKey will also make the password database [inaccessible](https://docs.nitrokey.com/pro/factory-reset.html).
+    Resetting the OpenPGP interface on a Nitrokey will also make the password database [inaccessible](https://docs.nitrokey.com/pro/factory-reset.html).

 ## Authenticator Apps